anoopkcn/obsidian-reference-map/README.md

 You can also use the [BRAT](https://github.com/TfTHacker/obsidian42-brat/) plugin to install the latest release.

 ## Features
-- [x] Identifies research literature ID's from the current document and displays a map of references and citations.
+- [x] Identifies research literature IDs from the current document and displays a map of references and citations.
 - [x] Copy metadata and BibTex to the clipboard.
 - [x] Open PDF if available
 - [x] Open paper in [Semantic Scholar](https://www.semanticscholar.org/)